Toni19944/gif-background-removal/docs/FEATURES.md

 - `u2net` / `u2netp`: very fast, good for “fast mode”, quality varies
 - `isnet-general-use`: solid general-purpose model
 - `bria-rmbg`: often high quality, heavier/slower
+- `birefnet-dis` : Worked well on the benchmark gif I used.
+A bit faster than bria and did better job at least on that gif.
+Significantly slower than u2net.

+  See [rembg repository](https://github.com/danielgatis/rembg?tab=readme-ov-file#available-models) for more info about the available models.

 If you see inconsistent edges, try switching models before changing lots of settings.